wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-evaluate/includes/evaluation-mode.md

 1. Now select **Threat Policies**
 1. Then choose **Additional Policies**

-## Getting Started with the evaluation
+## Getting started with the evaluation

 To get started with the trial evaluation, launch the [Microsoft 365 Defender portal](https://security.microsoft.com).